neo-project/neo/README.md

 ## Related projects
 Code references are provided for all platform building blocks.
-Tha includes the base library, the VM, a command line application and the compiler.
+That includes the base library, the VM, a command line application and the compiler.

 * [**neo:**](https://github.com/neo-project/neo/tree/) Neo core library, contains base classes, including ledger, p2p and IO modules.
 * [neo-vm:](https://github.com/neo-project/neo-vm/) Neo Virtual Machine is a decoupled VM that Neo uses to execute its scripts.
 It also uses the `InteropService` layer to extend its functionalities.